paceaux/Berea/readme.md

 # BibleApi
-A Node library for [https://scripture.api.bible/](API.Bible) This includes a `bibleService` which is a promised-wrapped library and convenience methods for using the API, and an ORM that turns data from that API into objects with utilities methods built in.
+A Promised-wrapped Node library and ORM for [https://scripture.api.bible/](API.Bible).

+This includes a `bibleService` which is a promised-wrapped library for the API with some convenience methods.

+But it **also** includes an ORM that turns data  into `Bible`, `Book`, `Chapter`, `Verse`, and `Passage` objects that have their own convenience methods and relations for easier navigation of scripture.

 ## Pre-requisites
 * Node 12+